-Malaysian politics in turmoil amid talk of new coalition
+Malaysian politics in turmoil amid talk of new coalition; markets fall

 Soon after Anwar was jailed for sodomy, charges he says were trumped up.
 He spent close to 10 years in jail on two sentences for sodomy, which is illegal in Muslim-majority Malaysia.

-The developments come as the economy grew at its slowest pace in a decade in the fourth quarter.
-On Thursday, the government is to announce a stimulus package to alleviate the impact of a virus outbreak.

-Writing by A. Ananthalakshmi; Editing by Matthew Tostevin and Clarence Fernandez
+Writing by A. Ananthalakshmi; Additional reporting by Rozanna Latiff, Liz Lee and Tom Westbrook; Editing by Matthew Tostevin and Clarence Fernandez